leeladhar04/optionPricing_BS_Model/README.md

 Option Pricing Visualization App
 This app uses the Black-Scholes model to visualize option prices and sensitivities (Greeks) through interactive heatmaps.
 It allows users to explore how call and put option prices change with varying spot prices and volatilities.

+Use the following link to access the app :- https://bsoptionpricing.streamlit.app/

 Features
 Call & Put Option Price Heatmaps: Visualizes how option prices change with respect to spot price and volatility.
 Greeks Visualization: Allows users to explore how Greeks (Delta, Gamma, Theta, Vega) vary with option parameters.